Charles Allen Lechmere

 Charles Allen Lechmere (5 October 1849 – 23 December 1920), also known as Charles Allen Cross, was an English delivery driver who became involved in the unsolved Whitechapel murders after he reportedly found the body of Mary Ann Nichols, the first of Jack the Ripper's five canonical victims.

 A native of East London, Lechmere has long been regarded as merely a witness at the crime scene, but since the 2000s, true crime writers have named Lechmere a potential Jack the Ripper suspect, largely due to his having provided authorities with an alias surname and alleged inconsistencies in his testimony.

 Biography

 Charles Allen Lechmere was born on 5 October 1849, in Soho.
 He was the son of John Allen Lechmere and Maria Louisa Roulson.
 His father was a boot-maker who deserted the family, and moved to Northamptonshire when Charles was very young.
 He began a family there with another woman.
 Charles Lechmere's mother married policeman Thomas Cross in 1858, and the boy Charles was recorded as 'Cross' (the only occasion known) in the 1861 United Kingdom census.

 Thomas Cross died in 1869, when his stepson was twenty.
 Charles Lechmere married Elizabeth Bostock on 3 July 1870, at Christ Church, in the parish of St George in the East.
 His mother married Joseph Forsdike on 29 July 1872, at Bethnal Green, and Charles Lechmere signed the register as a witness.

-At the time of the Whitechapel murders, Lechmere had been reportedly working for the Pickfords company for more than 20 years.